What Is the Membership Fee to Join the Tour?

 When Will Tee Times Be Posted?

 Start times, pairings and tee times will be posted on the website.
-Every effort will be made to post tee times no less than 24 hours prior to start of play.
+Tee times will be posted the day before the event, usually by 5PM.
 Always check the website the night before for any last minute changes due to late withdrawals.
 Parents and players will be responsible for finding start times, tee times and tournament information.
 This information can be found on each tournament information page.

 What Happens if I Have to Withdraw During an Event?